nihao2984/memrise-scraper/README.md

 Then run:

 ```
-. scrape a b c
+. scrape.sh a b c
 ```

 Where: